SirIcy/venus.dbus-smartmeter/README.md

 ### Configuration

-In the Python file, you should put the IP of your Fronius device that hosts the REST API.
-In my setup, it is the IP of the Fronius Symo, which gets the data from the Fronius Smart Metervia the RS485 connection between them.
+In the Python file, you should put the IP of your Tasmota device that hosts the Web API.

 ### Installation

 1. Copy the files to the /data folder on your venus:

-   - /data/dbus-fronius-smartmeter/dbus-smartmeter.py
+   - /data/dbus-smartmeter/dbus-smartmeter.py
-   - /data/dbus-fronius-smartmeter/kill_me.sh
+   - /data/dbus-smartmeter/kill_me.sh
-   - /data/dbus-fronius-smartmeter/service/run
+   - /data/dbus-smartmeter/service/run

 2. Set permissions for files: